PSLmodels/C-TAM/Housing/README.md

 We initially calculate net income according to program rules:

-1. Gross income for each household is attained by summing up the earned and unearned income of all household members (including.
+1. Gross income for each household is attained by summing up the earned and unearned income of all household members.
-2. An exclusion of all dependent children's income is applied.
+2. An exclusion of all dependent children's income is applied (younger than 18).
 3. An exclusion of all educational financial assistance is applied (we don't initially include this).
+4. A cap of $480 for all children 18 and older that are full-time students is applied.

 We use this definition of income as a proxy for defining the income limit threshold indicators.